 The broom finish process usually involves the following steps:

-a.
+a.)
 Wait for the concrete to bleed out.
-Exterior concrete having low water-cement ratio in proper conditions may not have much water to bleed.
+Exterior concrete having a low water-cement ratio in proper conditions may not have much water to bleed.

-c.
-When working on plain gray concrete, many builders tend to add white color to it so they can see where it’s been applied.
+c.)
+When working on plain gray concrete, many builders tend to add a white color to it so they can see where it’s been applied.
 The color dissipates in a few weeks.

 7. Seal the concrete.
 This step is for broom finished decorative concrete only.